Greetings moving cat lovers! Skye Blake here to share great info I’ve found about moving with a cat…

 If you think your cat will be too upset by the whole thing, talk to your vet about boarding him for a couple days while you deal with the move.

 Then you can introduce him to the new place with furniture and his things set up in a stable environment.

 If you’re moving too far away to board him, do your best to make the move as stress-free as possible.

 When looking for a new vet, ask your current vet for a recommendation or do an online search and check reviews.

-Sometimes reviews aren’t accurate, so you might want to check with local pet services and sitters to see who they recommend.
+Sometimes reviews aren’t accurate, so you might want to check with local pet services, sitters, and rescue groups to see who they recommend.

 Nextdoor and other online apps give you the opportunity to ask your new neighbors as well.

-Once you have a few names, call and ask any questions.
-You may also be able to visit the office.
+Once you have a few names, call and ask questions… you may also be able to visit the office.

 Cat-Proof & Clean Your New Home